How do pensions work in Germany?

 Riester pension: State-subsidized but beneficial in one form only

 There is an expectation that the public pension will not keep up with living standards as it is paid by current workers, and fewer and fewer of those will have to support more and more pensioners.
-In response to this problem, in 2002 the government introduced the Riester pension (‘Riester-Rente’) to encourage private retirement insurance as a supplement, with support of subsidies and tax benefits.

 Unfortunately, the Riester pension also has some crucial flaws, which we discuss later, that reduce the net return on your investment to about zero in the savings phase.
-If you consider inflation and taxes on your pension, you can even get a negative result.

 In individual cases, it can still be worthwhile to take state subsidies, and we will show you when and how after discussing who and how much subsidy you can get.